posts

 Gallery:

-Polish Olympic Committee (PKOl) is an autonomous, nationwide association of sports associations and organizations with headquarters in Warsaw (click to go to the Honorary Patron's website). [www.olympijski.pl]
+Polish Olympic Committee (PKOl) is an autonomous, nationwide association of sports associations and organizations based in Warsaw (click to go to the Honorary Patron's website).

-Patron: Support our project, become a Patron of the Legend of Seweryn Kulesza.
+Support the PLPJ project, become a Patron of the Legend of Seweryn Kulesza

 Major of the Polish Army, cavalryman and one of the most talented Polish riders of the 1936s, Olympic silver medalist in the team eventing competition in Berlin (XNUMX).